Leoxd19/portfolio-website/README.md

-# My Personal Website.
+# Leo Gardberg's Personal Website

-This project showcases my take on a modern & responsive personal website.
+Welcome to my personal website repository!
+This project showcases my take on a modern, responsive personal website, designed to highlight my skills, services, and projects in web development.

 ## Introduction